anusha-murali/anusha-murali.github.io/np.md

 **To prove that problem $A$ is NP-hard, reduce a known NP-hard problem to $A$**

 #### List of NP-hard problems
-1. **Circuit-SAT**: Given a Boolean circuit and the values of some of its inputs, determine if there is an assignment to the rest of its inputs such that output is TRUE.
+1. **Circuit-SAT**: Given a Boolean circuit determine if there is an assignment to  its inputs such that output is TRUE.
 (Proof: Cook-Levin Theorem)
 2. **3-SAT**: Given a 3-CNF formula, find the values of the Boolean variables that make this formula TRUE.
 (Proof: Circuit-SAT reduced to 3-SAT)
 3. **Independent Set**: A subset of vertices of a graph with no edges between the vertices.
 (Proof: 3-SAT reduced to independent set).
 4. **Vertex Cover** A subset of vertices of a graph that includes at least 1 endpoint of every edge of thee graph.
 (Proof: Independent Set and VC reduce to each other by observing that a subset of vertices, $I$, is an Independent Set if and only if  $V-I$ is a vertex cover).